mamathapg/studentdata/README.md

 # studentdata
 # we are Django students
-# this is a simple project to practice git
+# this is a simple project to practice
+#hi this  line is modified by your friend